 Greek salad!
 Have you ever had one of those evenings when you have to put together a fantastic dinner for unexpected guests and you don’t have any time?
-With summer in full bloom, it’s time to pick up the ingredients of the season like cucumbers, all kinds of summer tomatoes, sweet peppers and the special ingredient that brings it all together – high quality sheep’s milk Feta.
+With summer in full bloom, it’s time to pick up the ingredients of the season.
+There are cucumbers, summer tomatoes, and sweet peppers.
+All paired with my favorite ingredient: high quality sheep’s milk Feta.

 To bring in Greek flavor, we created a seasoning blend and made my Sizzling Everyday Roasted Chicken Breasts with it.
 (See below for the recipes).
 If you want to take this salad over the top, you can finish with my “Feta-grette” (click for the recipe).